 Basic and diluted net loss per share is presented in conformity with ASC Topic 260, Earnings per Share, ("ASC Topic 260") for all periods presented.
 In accordance with this guide, basic and diluted net loss per common share was determined by dividing net loss applicable to common stockholders by the weighted-average common shares outstanding during the period.
-Diluted weighted-average shares are the same as basic weighted-average shares because shares issuable pursuant to the exercise of stock options would have been antidilutive.
-For the years ended December 31, 2009 and December 31, 2008 the effect of 4,214,016 and 4,080,016 outstanding stock options and other common stock equivalents were excluded from the calculation of diluted loss per share because the effect was antidilutive.
-As of December 31, 2007 there were no outstanding stock options and other common stock equivalents.
+Diluted weighted-average shares are the same as basic weighted-average shares issuable pursuant to the exercise of stock options would have been antidilutive.
+For the years ended December 31, 2010 and December 31, 2009 the effect of 8,604,016 and 4,214,016 outstanding stock options and other common stock equivalents were excluded from the calculation of diluted loss per share because the effect was antidilutive.